Dave864/Hex_Summons/README.md

 *(To be Further Written)*

 The world of this game is one of tumultuous magic, where the fundamental forces of fire, earth, water, and wind give rise to phenomena both beatiful and destructive.
 The peoples and creatures of this world are at the mercy of these capricious forces, on their own powerless to adapt.
 Yet, where magic flows, the wisps follow.
-Avatars of these fundamental forces, wisps are elemental spirits that have the ability to channel the flow of magic.
+Avatars of these fundamental forces, wisps are elemental wisps that have the ability to channel the flow of magic.
 By befriending and bonding with these wisps, one too can share in their peculliar ability.

 Out of survival instinct, animals were the first to bond with wisps.
 It was by their whims that stable environments arose.
 From observation did people too learn to bond with wisps.
 From this the art of spellcraft arose, and the dawn of civilization with it.
 As societies rose and fell, and spellcraft practiced and refined, different philosophies on the nature of the arcane forces took shape.
 All observed that the elements could be aligned with light or darkness.
 For some, the deep caves and abyss of the sea aligned earth and water as aspects of dark, while the windy heavens and brilliant sun aligned fire and wind to light.
 Others posited, what is darkness but a shadow cast by an obstruction, and thus fire could be used with all to harness the stygian forces.
 And others still found new ways to align the forces with light and dark.
 With this, polarity was given to the fundamental four.